ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 directories.
 That way, if raw model input files are already on disk for a given date, they do not need to be replicated.

 The files in the subdirectories of the ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS`` directories should be write-protected.
 This prevents these files from being accidentally modified or deleted.
-The directories should generally be group writable so the directory can be shared among multiple users.
+The directories should generally be group-writable so the directory can be shared among multiple users.